Coronavirus latest: Italy and Spain hopeful for slowdown | DW | 05.04.2020

 "Under the supervision of the health ministry, all those low-risk economic activities will resume from Saturday," President Hassan Rouhani announced.

-"Two thirds of all Iranian government employees will work out of office from Saturday ... the decision does not contradict stay at home advice by the health authorities."
+"Two-thirds of all Iranian government employees will work out of their offices from Saturday ... the decision does not contradict stay at home advice by the health authorities."

 06:55 In Spain, Prime Minister Pedro Sanchez has called on other EU member states to show firm "solidarity" and a tighter community as European countries grapple with the debilitating coronavirus outbreak.